vikas-poddar-slalom/katacoda-scenarios/session-09-lab3-gitops-argocd/step3.md

 * Service
     * Endpoint

-You can explore the logs and events for a Pod directly from the UI by selecting the Pod.
+You can explore the logs and events for a Pod directly from the UI by selecting the Pod in the visualization graph.

 Verify all things were created